-The Sun Protection Factor (SPF) is what most people commonly associate with a sunscreen’s level of effectiveness against ultraviolet (UV) rays; however, a SPF rating only represents protection against UVB rays and just those sunscreens advertised as broad spectrum may also offer protection against UVA1 or UVA2 rays, which can penetrate deeper in to the skin than UVB rays.
+The Sun Protection Factor (SPF) is what most people commonly associate with a sunscreen’s level of effectiveness against ultraviolet (UV) rays; however, an SPF rating only represents protection against UVB rays and just those sunscreens advertised as broad-spectrum may also offer protection against UVA1 or UVA2 rays, which can penetrate deeper into the skin than UVB rays.
 The following active ingredients, along with their protection range, are those approved by the FDA for use in sunscreens.

 Aminobenzoic acid (UVB)

 Dioxybenzone (UVB and UVA2)